Vans Announces $ 1 Million Donation, The Biggest in its History

 Vans will donate the $1 million on Nov.
 21 at the first annual Vans Checkerboard Day.
 The day will be set aside for Vans fans, consumers and friends of the brand to participate in activities, workshops and programs that develop youth creativity.
 Vans Checkerboard Day will take place at the Vans headquarters, Vans shops across the world, as well as in independent spaces.

 Those participating in the event will be encouraged to wear the checkerboard design that has been a Vans icon since the late 1970s.
-Vans will sell exclusive tees and other items commemorating the day, Palladini said.

 Vans Checkerboard Day was inspired in part by the Movember Foundation, which encourages men to grow mustaches in November to raise awareness for men’s health issues.
 “It’s a visible way to show that you are involved,” Palladini said.